-7.3.4.2 Peers
+5.3.4.3 Peers

-The overview of the Peers is used to monitor the behaviour and the properties of the configured NTP Server and the NTP algorithm.
+The "Peers summary" is used to track the performance of the configured NTP server/driver and the NTP algorithm itself.

-The information displayed is identical with the information available via NTPQ or NTPDC programmes.
+The information displayed is identical with the information available via NTPQ or NTPDC programs.

-Each NTP server that has been set up in the Tab "server configuration" is displayed in the peer information.
+Each NTP server/driver that has been set up in the NTP server configuration is displayed in the peer information.

-The connection status is displayed in the "Reachability" column (not reachable, bad, medium, reachable).
+The connection status is displayed in the reachability column (not reachable, bad, medium, and reachable).